top of page

 We see differences in symptoms in later stages only.
 We get white, grey, and black nasal discharges for Candida, Aspergillosis, and Mucormycosis, respectively.
 This is a rare symptom and might not occur.

-Just like symptoms, the fungal sinusitis diagnosis also depends on type of fungal infection.
+Just like symptoms, the fungal sinusitis diagnosis also depends on the type of fungal sinus infection.

 Please click here for more details.